USKPA-dev/uskpa/docs/data-migration.md

 The address fields within the exported `tblCertificates.csv` file contain `\n` characters without surrounding field qualifiers.
 This corrupts the expected CSV format by having certificate records which span lines leading to truncated and otherwise unexpected data upon import.

-To remediate this file, regular expressions are used to identify and replace the offending `\n` characters with `|`.
+To re-mediate this file, regular expressions are used to identify and replace the offending `\n` characters with `|`.
 These character replacements will be reverted prior to final import to the new database.

 #### Data Transformation